argoproj/argo-cd/docs/developer-guide/toolchain-guide.md

 Please use a meaningful and concise title for your PR.
 This will help us to pick PRs for review quickly, and the PR title will also end up in the Changelog.

-We use the [Semantic PR title checker](https://github.com/zeke/semantic-pull-requests) to categorize your PR into one of the following categories:
+We use [PR title checker](https://github.com/marketplace/actions/pr-title-checker) to categorize your PR into one of the following categories:

 * `fix` - Your PR contains one or more code bug fixes
 * `feat` - Your PR contains a new feature